yechengxi/DBG2OLC/README.md

 You can check the N50 of (1) to see if you are satisfied, otherwise keep tuning and don¡¯t proceed.

-# this is to concatenate the contigs and the raw reads for consensus
+// this is to concatenate the contigs and the raw reads for consensus

 cat Contigs.txt pb_reads.fasta > ctg_pb.fasta

-# we need to open a lot of files to distribute the above file into lots of smaller files
+// we need to open a lot of files to distribute the above file into lots of smaller files

 ulimit -n unlimited

-#run the consensus scripts
+//run the consensus scripts

 sh ./split_and_run_sparc.sh backbone_raw.fasta DBG2OLC_Consensus_info.txt ctg_reads.fasta ./consensus_dir 2 >cns_log.txt